Nahuel Pérez Biscayart

 Nahuel Pérez Biscayart (/es/, /fr/; born 6 March 1986) is an Argentine actor.
 A polyglot, he is best known for his role in the French film BPM (Beats per Minute) (2017), which earned him a César and a Lumière Award.

 Early life

-Pérez Biscayart was born in Buenos Aires to a mother of Basque and Italian descent and a father of Spanish-Andalusian descent.
+Pérez Biscayart was born in Buenos Aires to a mother of Spanish-Basque and Italian descent and a father of Spanish-Andalusian descent.
 He trained at the Buenos Aires School of Fine Arts.

 Political views

 In June 2024, Bisacayart signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.